Professional edition active

 View Patient Education

-Capillary malformations are present at birth and appear as flat, pink, red, or purplish lesions.
+Capillary malformations are present at birth and appear as flat, pink, red, or violaceous lesions.

-Port-wine stains (or nevus flammeus) are flat, reddish to purple lesions appearing anywhere on the body (1).
+Port-wine stains (or nevus flammeus) are flat, reddish to purple lesions appearing anywhere on the body, and commonly affecting the face, scalp, neck, or extremities (1).
 Lesions become darker and more palpable with time (often becoming quite hyperplastic by late middle age), but the lateral extent increases only in proportion to the growth of the patient.
-Port-wine stains of the trigeminal area may be a component of the Sturge-Weber syndrome (in which a similar vascular lesion appears on the underlying meninges and cerebral cortex and is associated with a variety of neurologic and ocular abnormalities such as seizures and glaucoma).
+Port-wine stains of the trigeminal area may be a component of Sturge-Weber syndrome (in which a similar vascular lesion appears on the underlying meninges and cerebral cortex and is associated with a variety of neurologic and ocular abnormalities such as seizures and glaucoma).

 General reference